daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 }
 ```

-To finish, restart the server.
+To finish, restart the server:
 ```console
 $ systemctl restart nginx.service
 ```